Our Services

 You should speak to a doctor if:

 If you're experiencing respiratory symptoms like persistent cough, chest discomfort, fever, or breathing difficulties along with elevated neutrophils, this could indicate a lung infection.
-Get a quick assessment with Ubie's free Pneumonia (Lower Respiratory Tract Infection) symptom checker to understand your symptoms better and learn whether you should seek urgent care.
+Use Ubie's free symptom assessment tool to check your symptoms in just a few minutes and receive guidance on whether you should seek urgent care.

 Any potentially life-threatening symptoms—such as difficulty breathing, chest pain, confusion, or high fever—require immediate medical evaluation.